alauda/terraform-acp-modules/modules/clusterintegration/README.md

-# The `ClusterIntegration` module for Alauda Container Platform
+# The ClusterIntegration module of ACP

 What capabilities does the current Module provide: